jessepav/lacygoill-wiki-backup/vim/mapping.md

     E115: Missing quote: 'foo ~

-This  is probably  because  the keys  in  the  rhs are  processed  while on  the command-line; and on  the command-line, when `C-j` or `C-m`  is pressed, it ends the command.
+This  is probably  because  the keys  in  the  rhs are  processed  while on  the command-line;  and on  the  command-line, when  `C-j` or  `C-m`  is pressed,  it terminates the command.

 # ?